inclusive-design/adaptive-palette/apps/ollama/README.md

-The following instructions describe how to set up a local Ollama service such that the locally hosted Ollama chat web-app can send queries, and show the ollama service's responses from querying one or more LLMs.
+The following instructions describe how to set up a local Ollama service such that the locally hosted Ollama chat web-app can send queries, and show the ollama service's responses from querying one or more models.

 A reason for running the service and the applications on `localhost` is privacy.
-Since the user's prompts are handled by an LLM or LLMs running locally, no user information is sent to the cloud; it all remains on the user's local machine.
+Since the user's prompts are handled by a model or models running locally, no user information is sent to the cloud; it all remains on the user's local machine.

 ## Ollama Service Set Up